 Amir's dark and heartbreaking journey explores one of the underlying themes in the novel: redemption.
 He gives the young, timid Sohrab the love and devotion that he was unable to give Hassan.
 Hosseini succeeds in presenting the horrific realities that accompany the violation and maltreatment of human beings.
 He also leads his readers to acknowledge that the healing process for both his characters and the people of Afghanistan will be filled with hardship and uncertainty.

-I would recommend The Kite Runner to high school students.
+to high school students.
 While I began reading it as obligatory school summer reading, I ultimately found it to be a stirring piece of literature that I now consider one of my favorites.